espruino/EspruinoDocs/puck/Puck.js Quick Start.md

 On Linux, Mac OS and other platforms you'll need to follow the NPM install [instructions on the Web IDE GitHub Page](https://github.com/espruino/EspruinoWebIDE#installing-from-npm)

-Once set up, you can try [writing some code](#next) on your Puck!
+Once set up, you can try [writing some code](#next) on your Puck.js!

 ### Via a Raspberry Pi

-There are two ways of using the Raspberry Pi to control Pucks.
+There are two ways of using the Raspberry Pi to control Puck.js devices.

 * You can use the Espruino Hub software (which provides an MQTT bridge) and the Node-RED UI - see the [Node RED Tutorial](/Puck.js Node-RED)

 * Or you can [use the Raspberry Pi to host a web-based version of the Web IDE](/Raspberry Pi Web IDE).

-Once set up, you can try [writing some code](#next) on your Puck!
+Once set up, you can try [writing some code](#next) on your Puck.js!

 ### By wired connection